Donnie Wigginton

-Donnie Wigginton is a former football player who started as quarterback for the Texas Longhorns in the early 1970s.
+Donnie Wigginton (born December 30, 1948) is an American former football player who started as quarterback for the Texas Longhorns in the early 1970s.
 Though a quarterback, he is best known for one single catch when, as a holder, he snagged a bad snap on the game winning extra-point in the so-called "Game of the Century" versus Arkansas.
 His hold, and the kick, were good and Texas went on to win the National Championship.
 He later became a football coach at rival Texas A&M.

 Early life

-In 1966, Don Wigginton led Spring Branch to the AAAA State Championship game where it lost to San Angelo 21-14.
+In 1966, Don Wigginton led Spring Branch to the AAAA State Championship game where it lost to San Angelo 21–14.